Go Back Email Link

 Instructions

-• Mix dough ingredients.
-In a large mixing bowl add the milk, sugar, salt, butter, and the active sourdough starter.
-Using a bread whisk or whisk, stir to combine.
-Once the ingredients are well combined add in 1 cup of the bread flour.
-Stir to combine.
-Then add in the rest of the bread flour.
-Stir to combine.
+• Make dough.
+In a large mixing bowl, add the milk, sugar, salt, butter, and the active sourdough starter.
+Mix everything together with a whisk or bread whisk.
+Next, mix in 1 cup of bread flour.
+Then add the rest of the bread flour and mix everything together to form dough.

-• First rise.
-After the 3 stretch and folds, allow the dough to rise for 10-16 hours.
-Overnight is best.
+• Overnight rise.
+After the three stretch and folds, let the dough rise overnight for 10-16 hours, until it is doubled in size.
 Keep in mind that the rise time can vary depending on the temperature of your kitchen.

 • Shape.
 Grease a 9x13 casserole dish with some baking spray.
 Using the all-purpose flour, dust your working surface and turn the dough out onto the floured surface.
 Separate the dough into 12 equal parts and shape them into balls.
 You will want to use some of the all-purpose flour to help prevent the dough from sticking to your hands.

-• Second Rise.
-Place the dough into the prepared baking dish.
-Brush the top of the rolls with some egg wash, cover, and allow to rise for 30 minutes to 1 hour in a warm place
+• Second rise.
+Place the 12 dough balls into the prepared baking dish.
+Brush the top of the rolls with some egg wash, cover, and let them rise for 30 minutes to 1 hour in a warm place.

 • Bake.
-Preheat the oven to 375 degrees.
-Bake rolls at 375 degrees F for 30 minutes or until golden brown.
-Remove from the oven and allow to cool for 20 minutes before serving.
+Preheat the oven to 375℉ and bake for 30 minutes or until golden brown.
+Remove from the oven and let them cool for 20 minutes before serving.

 Notes